Agency Partners

 Key learnings from this report

-• The E-commerce Engineers job market in Spain, particularly in Madrid, is witnessing a dynamic landscape characterized by fluctuating job openings and a growing talent demand.
+• The E-commerce Engineers job market in Spain, particularly in Madrid, is marked by a notable demand for talent amid fluctuating job openings and closures over the past three months.

 Number of roles opened and closed for E-commerce Engineers in Madrid in the last 3 months